 Provide any information pertinent to the review of the program that has not been presented in other sections.
-This could include the rationale for these changes (e.g. changes prompted by modifications to the regulatory frame work for a profession).
+This could include

-- Information on future plans or developments of the institution or program - Information on special challenges or developments over the period of consent - Any additional (proposed) program changes (e.g. a new pathway or nomenclature) that have not been addressed in the report on commitments, the self-study, or the program action plan and
+- Information on future plans or developments of the institution or program - Information on special challenges or developments over the period of consent

-45 or Accreditation report where applicable.
+&lt;sup>45 or Accreditation report where applicable.